github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 ### Global orchestration blocks provide defaults; they do not select providers

-`experimental.orchestration.webhook` is the global defaults and shared-component namespace for webhook orchestration.
+`experimental.orchestration_provider.webhook` is the global defaults and shared-component namespace for webhook orchestration.
 Its presence does not select webhook orchestration for every runner configuration.
-Selection remains under `experimental.multi_runner_config.<configuration>.orchestration`.
+Selection remains under `experimental.multi_runner_config.<configuration>.orchestration_provider`.

 The webhook global namespace owns: